Kinsa/django-template-tags/README.rst

 dumbquotes Filter
 `````````````````

-Replaces HTML or UTF-8 encoded double and single quotes with their "plain text" equivalent.
+Replaces HTML or UTF-8 encoded double and single quotes (smart quotes) with their "plain text" (dumb quotes) equivalent.

 ::